 "Size is also an important factor most of the time, but an egg cooker is one of those things that I like if it doesn’t take a lot of space on my kitchen counter," Bali adds.
 So be sure that the egg cooker you get hits the sweet spot of being compact enough to fit on a small piece of your counter while also still being able to cook the appropriate number of eggs for your needs.

 We recommend looking for models that are at least partially dishwasher-safe.
 The parts that cannot go in the dishwasher should be easy to wipe clean.

 What’s the best way to store an egg cooker?

 Try to find an egg cooker where all of the extra pieces will nest into the main appliance.
 If your preferred model does not have this capability, be sure to keep all of the smaller pieces together in a plastic bag or bin and label which appliance the pieces go with.
-Be sure to store your egg cooker with the base side down on a sturdy shelf or countertop.
+Store your egg cooker with the base side down on a sturdy shelf or countertop.

-Should I pierce eggs before putting them in the egg cooker?
+Should I pierce eggs before putting them in an egg cooker?

 Some people pierce eggs before putting them in the egg cooker to prevent egg explosions or to get a more uniform cook.
-It’s not necessary for most egg cookers on the market today, but it’s totally up to you if you want your eggs to be perfectly rounded on both ends or if you want to just eat your breakfast more quickly.
+Most egg cookers do recommend that you pierce the egg, and some even provide a handy tool to do so, but it’s totally up to you.
+Always put the pierced side facing up in your egg cooker!

 Why Trust Simply Recipes?